1987 Jammu and Kashmir Legislative Assembly election: Electoral malpractice

 Whereas it took only three hours to count the votes in Farooq Abdullah's seat, the vote-counting in seats where the MUF had influence took considerably longer.
 In Anantnag, it was reported that the results were delayed for two and a half days while the polling station was surrounded by hundreds of policemen.
 In Bijbehara the polling officers refused to count when they found that a MUF candidate had taken an early lead.
 In Doru, an NC candidate with a lead of 300 votes was declared the winner even though more than a thousand votes remained to be counted.
 Counting in the Pulwama constituency took no account of the strategic Tahab belt.
 Counting in Shopian and Sopore went on for three days.

-BBC cited a Kashmiri politician Khem Lata Wakhloo, (Note: Khem Lata Wakhloo was one of the 12 legislators of the National Conference that defected to the G. M. Shah's faction in 1984.
-Her political affiliation in 1987 is uncertain but Sumantra Bose believes she was still part of the National Conference at that time.) as stating that there was widespread rigging in Kashmir.
-She stated: "I remember that there was massive rigging in 1987 elections.
-The losing candidates were declared winners.
-It shook the ordinary people's faith in the elections and the democratic process."
+BBC quoted a Kashmiri politician Khem Lata Wakhloo (Note: Khem Lata Wakhloo was one of the 12 legislators of the National Conference that defected to the G. M. Shah's faction in 1984.
+Her political affiliation in 1987 is uncertain but Sumantra Bose believes she was still part of the National Conference at that time.) in 2002, remembering that there was widespread rigging in Kashmir and that losing candidates were declared winners.
+She said that it damaged the people's faith in the elections.

 Governor Jagmohan is reported to have been appalled at what was being done, but he said that he was ordered by the central government in Delhi not to interfere.

 Many see this rigged election as a cause of militancy in Kashmir.
 Abdul Ghani Lone became a separatist leader after the 1987 election and stated that many young people, out of frustration with the democratic process, decided to go for an armed struggle.